Opinion: Mourning a disappearing world as Australia burns

 Like so many others, I’m in mourning for a world that’s disappearing.
 The Great Barrier Reef has almost died in my lifetime; thickets of insects no longer spatter the windshield when we drive down country roads.
 As awful as it is, it’s almost a relief to have something immediate to plan for, something concrete to protect my child from, more real than my own fear.

-In town, a month of fire-ready adrenalin has worn us down to the quick.
+In town, a month of fire-ready adrenaline has worn us down to the quick.
 Quarrels often spring up over nothing.
 For the most part, though, people are banding together, offering spare rooms, rescuing wildlife, running music classes for children left at a loose end while their parents work unending Rural Fire Service shifts.
 A donation tin at the town’s one supermarket has raised more than $12,000 for the RFS, which, having had its funding slashed, now relies on donations so that its volunteer task force can be properly outfitted and equipped.

 The circle of cleared land surrounding town, an advertisement for our adherence to colonial land-management practices, is also our saving grace.
 The fire has not come into the town centre, though it’s come within a few hundred metres of the borderline.
 Each day we check the weather anxiously.
 A hot, dry wind could rouse the heat from smouldering earth and kick up the fires into full force again.